6G-SANDBOX/TNLCM/docs/README.md

 > [!WARNING]
 > The format of Trial Network Descriptors has not been finalized and is expected to change in the future.

-Trial Network Descriptors are yaml files with a set of expected fields and structure:
+Trial Network Descriptors are yaml files with a set of expected fields and with the following structure:

 ```yaml
 trial_network:  # Mandatory, contains the description of all entities in the Trial Network